vileider/year3/guest_lectures/Colin_paice.md

 Colin Paice TLS(SS) End-to-end Encryption

-One way function
+One-way function

-- two keys
-  i can encroipt with 1st keay or i can ecripot with 2nd key and encript with 1 key anyone who want to sent me encripted message uses public key and i can decript it with only my private key
+Two keys: I can encrypt with the 1st key or I can encrypt with the 2nd key and then encrypt with the 1st key.
+Anyone who wants to send me an encrypted message uses the public key, and I can decrypt it with only my private key.

-Public and private key are based on priome numbers
+Public and private keys are based on prime numbers.

-Collin say the goverment is storing all internet encrypted trafiic data and once quantum computer will be efficient enought.
-It will be possible to decript everything from the past.
+Colin says the government is storing all internet encrypted traffic data, and once quantum computers are efficient enough, it will be possible to decrypt everything from the past.

-Certificate is like document with a name, city, start and end date public key and ip adress.
+A certificate is like a document with a name, city, start and end date, public key, and IP address.

-How to prevent interception trafic
+How to prevent intercepted traffic:

-senedr and reciever have 1 idividual key that recieved from each other

-than while encrypted transmission 2 common key are mixed with 1 idividual key and return decrypted message
+The sender and receiver each have an individual key received from each other.
+Then, during encrypted transmission, two common keys are mixed with one individual key, and the decrypted message is returned.